 Demand led by passenger transport is expected to grow steadily, and Japanese manufacturers are actively developing and manufacturing civil aircraft.
 Production volume has been on the rise in recent years, and civil aircraft manufacturing now outstrips defense aircraft manufacturing.
-However, the pandemic of COVID-19 since the beginning of 2020 has brought sudden shrinkage to the civil aircraft market, and it is assumed severe situation to this field will continue for several vears.
-In the 1960s, Japan focused on the YS-11 transport aircraft and other similar domestic development projects.
+However, the pandemic of COVID-19 since the beginning of 2020 had brought sudden shrinkage to the civil aircraft market.
+Although there is now a recovery from the impact of COVIT-19, concerns remain regarding quality and supply chain issues